Spidey and His Amazing Friends: Development

 Marvel Animation announced its first preschool series Spidey and His Amazing Friends in August 2019.
-Disney Junior renewed the series for a second season in August 2021.
-On June 15, 2022, Disney Junior renewed the series for a third season.
-Marvel Studios took over production of the series starting with season 2.
+Disney Jr. renewed the series for a second season in August 2021.
+On June 15, 2022, Disney Jr. renewed the series for a third season.
+Marvel Studios Animation took over production of the series starting with season 2.
+On June 13, 2023, Disney Jr. renewed the series for a fourth season.
+On February 27, 2025, Disney Jr. renewed the series for a fifth season, and for a sixth season five months later.

 Music

-Patrick Stump, known from the pop punk rock band Fall Out Boy, performed the theme song for the series and is the songwriter and composer.
-Stump, a longtime Marvel fan, used themes from previous Spider-Man media as inspiration for the series' theme song.
+Patrick Stump of the pop punk rock band Fall Out Boy wrote, composed, and performed the theme song for the series.
+A longtime Marvel fan, he used themes from previous Spider-Man media as inspiration.

+The first 68 episodes also used an instrumental for the opening theme, but for episode 69 onwards, the ending theme is "Do the Spidey", which was written by Stump and series story writer Harrison Willcox, and performed by Stump.

 Release

-Spidey and His Amazing Friends premiered with a series of 11 short episodes titled Meet Spidey and His Amazing Friends on June 21, 2021, on Disney Channel and Disney Junior, followed by Disney+ on July 16.
-It also premiered on September 11, 2021, in Southeast Asia.
+Spidey and His Amazing Friends premiered with a series of 11 short episodes titled Meet Spidey and His Amazing Friends on June 21, 2021, on Disney Channel and Disney Jr., followed by Disney+ on July 16.
+Spidey and His Amazing Friends also premiered on September 11, 2021, in Southeast Asia, but only lasted 20 days before the channel's closure on October 1, 2021.

-The full series premiered on August 6 with a simulcast on Disney Junior and Disney Channel, later on Disney+ on September 22.
+The full series premiered on August 6 with a simulcast on Disney Jr. and Disney Channel, later on Disney+ on September 22.

-The second season of Meet Spidey and His Amazing Friends premiered on July 18, 2022, on Disney Channel and Disney Junior, followed by Disney+ on August 17.
+The second season of Meet Spidey and His Amazing Friends premiered on July 18, 2022, on Disney Channel and Disney Jr., followed by Disney+ on August 17.

-The second season of the series premiered on August 19, 2022, with a simulcast on Disney Junior and Disney Channel, later on Disney+ this fall.
+The second season of the series premiered on August 19, 2022, with a simulcast on Disney Jr. and Disney Channel, followed by Disney+ later on.

-On 10 October 2022 it debuted on CBeebies in the UK, making this the first show based on a Disney property to premiere on said network.
+On October 10, 2022, it debuted on CBeebies in the United Kingdom, making this the first show based on a Disney property to premiere on said network.

+The third season of the series premiered on January 8, 2024, on Disney Channel and Disney Jr., followed by Disney+ later on.
+A crossover episode with Moon Girl and Devil Dinosaur, "Moon Girl and the Dino Dilemma", aired on November 15, 2024.

+The fourth season of the series premiered on June 16, 2025 on Disney Jr., followed by Disney+ on June 17.

+Marketing

+A story based on the series was released on May 3, 2025, alongside an Iron Man and His Awesome Friends story as part of a Free Comic Book Day comic.

+TV specials

+On August 8, 2025, it was announced that characters from Spidey and His Amazing Friends would appear alongside characters from Iron Man and His Awesome Friends (which premiered three days later on August 11) in two Spidey and Iron Man: Avengers Team-Up! crossover specials.
+The first special premiered on October 16, 2025, while the second, a Halloween-themed special, will premiere in 2026.